javimosch/superinsights/docs/features/ai-analysis.md

 ## What it is

-AI Analysis generates an LLM-written report (Markdown) for a project over a selected time range.
+AI Analysis generates an LLM-written report in Markdown, summarizing project data (page views, events, errors, performance) over a selected time range.
+It can apply custom or pre-defined analysis presets using an LLM via OpenRouter.

-It aggregates SuperInsights data (page views, events, timed events, errors, and performance web vitals), optionally applies an analysis preset, and sends the payload to an LLM via OpenRouter.

 ## Base URL / mount prefix